Anything-Minecraft-Team/anything-minecraft/server/guides/software/picking.md

 Here we will go through how to pick the right server software for your server.
 Server software contains all the code for the server, there are some for modloaders, like [Forge](https://files.minecraftforge.net/net/minecraftforge/forge) or [Fabric](https://fabricmc.net/), and some that allow you to use plugins, like [Sponge](https://www.spongepowered.org) or [SpigotMC](https://www.spigotmc.org).

+[Here](../../info/lists/server_software) is a list with lots of server software in one place.

 ## Picking your server software

 The first step to deciding what server software you want to use is picking what type of server you want to run.
 If you already know, great!
 If not you should go and decide before reading further.